The Shunammite Woman

 The story of Gehazi is recorded in the book of 2 Kings.
 Gehazi was the servant of Elisha the prophet.
 He is first mentioned in the story of the Shunammite woman who showed kindness to Elijah by building for him a special room in her home so that he may lodge in it whenever he visits her city.
 But that woman was without a child.
-So, in gratitude for the woman, Elisha asked how could he help her in return for her hospitality.
+So, in gratitude for the woman, Elisha asked his servant how could he help her in return for her hospitality.
 Gehazi, answered that she had no son and her husband was old.
 So, Elisha then called the woman and told her that she would have a son by that time next year.
 Elisha’s prophecy came to pass and the woman got a child from the Lord (2 Kings 4:18–37).

 Naaman the Assyrian